← Back to Work

 From Visual Problem to Structural One

 At first glance, the issues looked mostly visual: inconsistent spacing, slightly different button styles, repeated components that didn't quite match.
-The initial assumption was straightforward — clean up the UI, standardise the components, move on.
+Clean up the UI, standardise the components, move on.

-But as the audit got underway, the scale of what had accumulated became clear.
-The component library had grown into a graveyard of almost-the-same things: patterns that had been solved multiple times over, components that looked nearly identical but behaved differently, with no shared record of why one approach had been chosen over another.
+But as the audit progressed, the scale became clear.
+The component library had grown into a graveyard of almost-the-same things — patterns solved multiple times over, with no shared record of why one approach was chosen over another.

-Compounding this was a structural problem with how the design system itself was maintained.
 Everything lived in a single, large design file.
-As the product grew, that file had become slow to open, prone to version conflicts when multiple designers worked within it, and increasingly difficult to navigate.
-There was no clear way to tell which components were stable and approved, which were experimental, and which had simply been left behind.
-The file that was supposed to be the source of truth had itself become a source of uncertainty.
+It had become slow to open, prone to version conflicts, and impossible to tell which components were stable, which were experimental, and which had simply been left behind.

 INVESTIGATION